Your optical stabilizer

 Solution 2

-Opt for a flexible silicone mount that will absorb some of the vibrations, paired with a flexible Sleeve, which will also allow a slight movement (imperceptible to the naked eye) of the phone.
+Opting for a flexible silicone mount, which will absorb some of the vibrations, paired with a flexible sleeve, which will also allow the phone to move slightly (imperceptible to the naked eye).

-We've actually carried out quite a few tests — take a look at our explanations:
+We've actually run quite a few tests — take a look at our explanations:

 Read the article